facebook/create-react-app/packages/react-scripts/template/README.md

 Add the Roboto font to your project.
 Material UI components are designed to use it.
 Add the contents of [this repo](https://github.com/andy-j-d/roboto-font-face) to `src/fonts` (you'll need to create the `fonts` directory).
+Legal information regarding Roboto and other Google Fonts can be [found here](https://developers.google.com/fonts/faq).

 In your app container (ie `App.js`), add the following: